elpopes/WeUnion/README.md

 ### IRL-Actions

-An In-Real-Life Action becomes available once an e-action has been fully escalated.
+An In-Real-Life Action (walk-out, protest, strike) becomes available once an e-action has been fully escalated.
 Members must vote to approve the irl-action.
-Once approved all members must act
+Once approved all members act!
+IRLs can also be escalated by vote.

+## Technologies

+weUnion's design should be optimized for phone and allow for members to easily invite others to join.

+### The MERN Stack

+The app is built on a MongoDB database management system, an Express web application, the React library to build out UI and Node.js runtime environment.

+A key technology for the app's success will be the ability to send push notifications for invites and updates.
+APIs for this purpose include Amazon SNS and FCM.

+Additionally, map and calendar APIs will be necessary to keep actions organized.
+This is a bonus feature.